prezire/cold-igniter/README.md

     - http://tareqalam.com/2010/07/07/paypal-recurring-payment-integrated-with-codeigniter/
     - http://ci-merchant.org/
     - http://stackoverflow.com/questions/21846374/recurring-payment-in-paypal-with-codeigniter-website
-- Advanced Auth to be included
+- Authentication
-	- Roles, privilages and permissions
+	- User roles, privilages and permissions
 - More CRUD commands and properties to be included
-	- generate crud employee id:int avatar:image linked_to:user date_of_birth:datetime gender:enum['male', 'female']
+	- generate crud employee id:int avatar:file linked_to:user date_of_birth:datetime gender:enum['Male', 'Female']
-		- avatar:image
+		- avatar:file
-			- Generates an image_path in the DB using VARCHAR type
+			- Generates an avatar in the DB using VARCHAR type
 			- Generates a multiple upload code form in view and upload array in model using data_helper
+      - Generates an img tag in view
 		- linked_to:user
 			- Generates an indexed user_id in the DB to be used as foreign key
 			- Generates a hidden tag in the update view
     - gender:enum
-      - Generates a dropdown in view
+      - Generates a dropdown in view with ID equivalent to values
 - AJAX MailChimp to be included